 The largest round barn left in Vermont is now a pile of rubble in Irasburg.
 Owners Denise and Bernard Robillard say it was one of only 12 round barns left in the state.

 “We just put a brand new roof on it this spring,” says Denise.
 “We’re going to miss not seeing it out our window anymore.”

 The barn was built in 1908.
-Denise and Bernard have owned it since 1960.
+Bernard’s parents bought the farm in 1960 and it has stayed in the family.
 Their round barn is a community landmark and tourist spot on Route 58.

 “You’ll see people stopped on the side of the road taking pictures of it,” says neighbor Dustin Sanville, who lives on his family named road, Sanville Drive.

 Sanville has lived across the street from the Robillard’s for 52 years.

 “I’ve been in the barn, I’ve bailed hay in the barn, I’ve picked up milk in the barn,” says Danville.
 “You drive by it now and you’ll say ‘that’s where the round barn used to be.'”